Jrayp/Moku/README.md

 A new moku map can be created from scratch using `moku.new(width, height, tile_width, tile_height, on_new_cell)` or built from a Defold tilemap using `new_from_tm(tilemap_url, layer_name, tile_width, tile_height, on_new_cell)`.

-The optional `on_new_cell` parameter takes a function that is called once for every Moku cell.
+The optional `on_new_cell` parameter takes a function that is called once during creation for every Moku cell.
 This can be used to initialize the map to your liking by manipulating the Moku cells as you require.
 When `on_new_cell` is called, it passes an argument table with some useful information.
 An example follows

 ```lua
 -- Sets all edge cells to the wall id